Deference: Sociology

 Erving Goffman, a Canadian-born sociologist and writer, explored the relationship between deference and demeanor in his 1967 essay "The Nature of Deference and Demeanor".
-According to Goffman, a person with a poor demeanor will be held in lower esteem in the eyes of society.
-The same is true for people who behave in a good demeanor, however: society will hold them in a higher esteem.
+According to Goffman, a person with a poor demeanor will be held in lower esteem by society.
+The opposite is true for a person with a good demeanor: society will hold them in a higher esteem.
 An example of this situation can be seen through the way a person acts in a social setting. e.g. a man pulling out a chair for a woman at a restaurant.
 On the other end of the spectrum, a person not bathing before they go to a fancy dinner party.
 These examples can be defined as presentational deference.
 Demeanor does not only limit itself to the actions of an individual, but also the appearance of an individual.
 A person offers themselves to a social group through a good appearance or a well demeanored appearance.
 When an individual has a well demeanored appearance it makes interaction between people easier.
 After a person is socially accepted to a group, it is expected that they will conform to interactional norms.
 Through acting on those norms, people receive deference.